 Kennedy Dance Theatre has opened up its studio for a Special Needs Program as a way to reach out to the community.
 The classes offered are for students with Down Syndrome, Autism and other developmental disabilities.
 Teachers and student assistants involved volunteer their time each week so the classes can be offered free of charge.
+(I want to note: I called them in April 2023 and their program is going strong.
+They have a Saturday morning class which runs the length of the school year with a Recital at the end.
+They have all ages in the class, including some adults).

 This program has been featured on both FOX News and ABC 13 News as a great way for Special Needs children to get involved in an extracurricular activity while improving motor skills, confidence, and socialization.
 For more information about the program please call the studio at 281-480-8441.